-I encourage you to submit your work on time.
+- Lencourage you to submit your work on time.
 This is for yourself as well as for your classmates.
 We have a lot of engagement in our assignments in this course and it is important to get your work in on time.
-Submitting late work often results in a loss of the peer-review points that can only be credited on time.

-Instructor feedback will always be provided, but can only be promised on timely assignments.
-This is about mutually respecting one another's time and labor.

-The last day to submit any late assignments is Friday of Week 5.
-No late assignments will be accepted towards your grade after this date.
+Submitting late work often results in a loss of the peer-review points that can only be credited on time. - Instructor feedback will always be provided, but can only be promised on timely assignments.
+This is about mutually respecting one another's time and labor. - The last day to submit any late assignments is Friday of Week 7.
+No late assignments will be accepted towards your grade after this date. - All that said, life happens.

-Life is full of uncertainty and happens.
 Please communicate.
 I can not emphasize this enough.
-If you know that an assignment will not be handed in on time and it is before our late work deadline (Friday of Week 5), tell me.
-You do not need to tell me why unless that benefits you.
+If you know that an assignment will not be handed in on time, tell me.
 I encourage you to write an email that says something like this:

-Hi Lauren,
+Ti Lauren,

-I would like you to know that my assignment is going to be late and I will be handing it in on (insert day/time).
+I would like you to know that my assignment is going to be late and I will be handing it in on(insert day/time).
 If anything changes, I will let you know about it.

 Best,

-(Student in need of more time that week)
+Student in need of more time that week)